 Return on Marketing Investment Best Practices

 There are many possible ‘returns’ on marketing investments.
-A marketer might target ‘top of the marketing funnel’ returns such as increased brand mentions online, or new website traffic.
+A marketer might target ‘top of the marketing funnel’ returns such as increased brand mentions online or new website traffic.
 They may be interested in driving more leads through the middle of the funnel, by targeting new trial starts or new newsletter subscriptions, for example.
 Or they may be directly targeting the marketing goal that connects all others: new customers and new sources of revenue.
 Whether the marketing target is top of the funnel or bottom of the funnel, short-term or long-term, measuring marketing’s progress toward its goals against the time and money that has facilitated that progress is critical.

 How to Monitor Return on Marketing Investment in Real-time

-Once you have established benchmarks and targets for measuring Return on Marketing Investment, you’ll want to establish processes for monitoring this and other marketing KPIs.
+Once you have established benchmarks and targets for measuring Return on Marketing Investment, you’ll want to establish processes for monitoring this and other digital marketing KPIs.
 Dashboards can be critical in this regard.

 Learn more about how to track your Return on Marketing Investment on a Digital Marketing Dashboard.

-Return on Marketing Investment: Top Resources
+Marketing Return on Investment: Top Resources

 4 Ways of Measuring Marketing ROI, Sylvia Jensen